About The bowyer: Myron "TRENT" WENGERD

 When I started building bows I had no intention of hunting with them I just wanted to build and shoot recurves for fun but hunt with a compound.
 It didn't take long to change my mind.
 The idea of killing a deer or elk with a bow I had built was just too good to pass up.
 So that year I decided to hunt with my recurve.
 It took a few years but I finally started having success, and as time went on the more success I was having.

 Getting into bow building full time was something I had wanted to do ever since I was 12 but I guess I never quite had the guts to make the jump till now.
 Having a job I enjoyed didn't help either.
 I was working in the mountains all summer and building/carving furniture and doors in the winter.
-But now my family and I are moving back to NW Montana where I grew up and I Figured it's now or never.
+But when I moved my family back to NW Montana in the spring of 2017.
+We figured there was no better time then that to jump in full time.....So we did!

 M. Trent Wengerd